Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Experimental Results

 The second set of trials, participants had to program the robot with complex instructions and were given the following two scenarios: \begin{enumerate}[ a.] \item \textit{The robot has to stop its current task and execute program 2 while taking snapshots, and} \item \textit{The robot has to take pictures for 50 seconds and then start following the user.} \end{enumerate}

 For all the experiments mentioned above, participants performed gestures with hands, AprilTags, and discrete motions with AprilTags.
 Correctness and the amount of time taken were recorded in each case.
 Fig. \ref{hri} shows the comparisons of average time taken to perform gestures for generating different types of instructions.
 Participants quickly adopted the hand gestures to instruction mapping and took significantly less time to finish programming compared to the other two alternatives.
 Specifically, participants found it inconvenient and time consuming to search through all the tags for each instruction token.
 On the other hand, although performing a set of discrete motions with only two AprilTags saves time, it was less intuitive to the participants.
-As a result, it still took a long time to formulate the correct tokens for complex instructions, as evident from Fig. \ref{hri}.
+As a result, it still took a long time to formulate the correct gestures for complex instructions, as evident from Fig. \ref{hri}.

 One interesting result is that the \textit{beginner} users took less time to complete the instructions compared to \textit{medium} users.
 This is probably due to the fact that unlike the beginner users, medium users were trying to intuitively interpret and learn the syntax while performing the gestures.
-However, as illustrated by Table \ref{hri_dudes}, beginner users made more mistakes on an average before completing an instruction successfully.
-Expert user performed all tasks in the first try, hence comparison for beginner and medium users is presented only.
-Since there are no significant differences on number of mistakes for any types of user, we conclude that simplicity, efficiency, and intuitiveness are the major advantages of our framework over the existing methods.
+However, as illustrated by Table \ref{hri_dudes}, beginner users made more mistakes on average before completing an instruction successfully.
+The expert user performed all tasks on the first try, hence only a comparison for beginner and medium users is presented.
+Since there are no significant differences in the number of mistakes for any types of user, we conclude that simplicity, efficiency, and intuitiveness are the major advantages of our framework over the existing methods.